nsg-ethz/p4-utils/frr-example/README.md

 - *L2 learning* for P4 switches, in order to have L2 connectivity within each network segment;
 - *OSPF* for routers, in order to have connectivity within the same AS;
 - *BGP* for routers, in order to have connectivity among different ASes;
-- *LDP* for routers, in order to make the core of AS 1 (R3) *BGP*-free and still having full connectivity.
+- *LDP* for routers, in order to make the core of AS 1 (R3) *BGP*-free and still have full connectivity.

 ## Execution